LunarG/VulkanTools/vkconfig/vkconfig.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Vulkan Configurator allows overriding the [layers configuration](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/LAYER_CONFIGURATION.md) of Vulkan applications.
+*Vulkan Configurator* allows overriding the [layers configuration](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/LAYER_CONFIGURATION.md) used by Vulkan applications at runtime.

 A Vulkan application may configure layers when creating a Vulkan Instance.
-This layers configuration may be overridden using Vulkan Configurator globally or for a selected list of Vulkan applications.
+This layers configuration may be overridden using *Vulkan Configurator* globally or for a selected list of Vulkan applications.

+Finally *Vulkan Configurator* allows using layers from user-defined directories.

 * **Bug reports**: Please submit [GitHub issues](https://github.com/LunarG/VulkanTools/issues) if you encounter any issue.
 * **Contact**: [richard@lunarg.com](mailto:richard@lunarg.com)